crystaltys/htx_assesment/README.md

 cd htx_assesment/
 ```
 ### 1.3 Build the Docker Image
-Navigate to the project directory (where your Dockerfile is located) and build the Docker image.
+Navigate to the root directory ./htx_assesment and build the Docker image.
 This will set up the required environment for running the inference:

 ```bash
 docker build -t asr-api -f asr/app.Dockerfile .